 Idea

-What Is Instructional Design And How Does It Benefit Corporate Learning?
+What Is Instructional Design and How Does It Benefit Corporate Learning?

 Cool!
 You learn something new every day.
 I didn’t know it was going to become my career someday.

-So let’s take a deeper look at what instructional design is.
+So, let’s take a deeper look at what instructional design is.

 What is Instructional Design?